GenesisFR/DS1TroubleshootingGuide/README.md

 Method 1:

-1. Access the field to add launch parameters to your DS/LOA shortcut or Steam Library (see https://appuals.com/steam-set-launch-options-and-full-list).
+1. Access the [field](https://appuals.com/steam-set-launch-options-and-full-list) to add launch parameters to your DS/LOA shortcut or Steam Library.
 2. Add the "width=xxxx" and "height=xxxx" launch parameters (where "xxxx" is your desired resolution, for instance "width=1920 height=1080").
 Make sure there is no space before/after the equal sign.

 Method 2: